Lollorosso2/MediaCaptureSender/MediaCaptureApp/download-package/README.md

 - If using the development build, make sure your device and computer are on the same network
 - For iOS builds, verify your Apple Developer account is active and properly configured
 - For errors about "owner" or "appVersionSource", refer to the [EAS Account Setup Guide](./EAS_ACCOUNT_SETUP.md)
+- For the "resource splashscreen_background not found" error, ensure the Android colors.xml file exists in values folder

 For more detailed troubleshooting:
 - Android issues: [Android Installation Guide](./ANDROID_INSTALLATION_DETAILED.md#troubleshooting-common-issues)